 Here you will find detailed explanations of the product.
 If you have any questions, please feel free to contact us at any time.

 Core product: OpenLM for Engineering Licensing

-The core product can be used to monitor the use of network licenses within an organization to verify compliance with vendor license agreements, optimize the use of engineering licenses, predict software license requirements, or maintain an effective ratio of floating licenses to users.
+The core product can be used to monitor the use of network licences in an organisation to check compliance with vendor licence agreements, optimise engineering licence usage, predict software licence requirements or maintain an effective floating licence to user ratio.